11 Mar 7 Ways to Shift from a Worldly to a Spiritual Existence

 Retreat: Journey Within Often and Frequent.
 According to Dr. Estés, every woman has her own rhythmic cycle of journeying within.
 Trust the timing of your cycle and getting attuned with the needs of your soul is both transformative and healing.
 The more you do the inner work, the more aware you’ll become of the needs of your Wild Woman.

 Find Your Tribe: Although we live in a society in the Western culture, in which we’re focused on classrooms, pods, and cohorts where we may or may not find people we can relate to.
 Some of us may have been born into a family where we’re the black sheep.
-Dr. Estés says this is a part of the journey and one we shouldn’t
+Dr. Estés says this is a part of the journey and one we shouldn’t become frustrated by.
+We all belong to a tribe and we must be willing to do the work to find the tribe we belong to.

 Care for your body: Your body is a beautiful vessel you’ve been given to house your soul.
 Your body is the vehicle that allows you to carry out your work.
 Take care of your body.
 Attend to your bones.
 Get intone with the needs of your body.